-Understanding the DLM alternate assessment involves understanding the components of the system.
-For ELA and mathematics, these components include the DLM learning map model, claims, conceptual areas, Essential Elements, nodes, linkage levels, and mini-maps.
+Understanding the DLM alternate assessment involves understanding the relationship between the components of the system.
+For ELA and mathematics, these components include the DLM learning maps, claims, conceptual areas, Essential Elements, nodes, linkage levels, and mini-maps.

-Each DLM learning map model is a large and complex representation of how students can develop academic knowledge and skills.
-These maps highlight multiple potential pathways that students may follow to develop knowledge and skills in ELA and mathematics.
+Each DLM learning map is a large and complex representation of how students can develop academic knowledge and skills.
+These maps highlight multiple potential pathways that students may follow to develop knowledge and skills.
+The learning maps are organized into claims, conceptual areas, Essential Elements, linkage levels, and individual skills called nodes.